oznogon/gattaibushido-public/rules/03_basic_play.md

 **Valid Targets:** Pilots, Coach

-The **+Burn** trigger forces the target to discard their entire current Stash of cards.
+The **+Burn** trigger forces the target to discard their entire current Cache of cards.

 ### +Chargeup